Early signs of Autism Spectrum Disorder

 Gastrointestinal disorders are often related to nutrient deficiencies, food sensitivities, and reactions to food colourings, additives, and preservatives that some people cannot process.

-It is important to know that the earliest signs of ASDare not necessarily abnormal behaviours, but rather the lack/absence of normal behaviours.
+It is important to know that the early signs of Autism are not necessarily abnormal behaviours, but rather the lack/absence of normal behaviours.
 A baby or infant with ASD may seem quiet and ‘easy’ due to their lack of activity.